 For in person classes, levels 1-8 meet on Mondays & Wednesdays from 5:00-6:00p.m.

 Levels 7-8 also meet on Thursdays from 6:30-7:30p.m.

 For online classes, we need:

-Those Volunteer Teacher Catechists take one level, but we need Volunteer Teacher Catechists for all levels online.
+Those Volunteer Teacher Catechists take one level, but we need Volunteer Teacher Catechists for Levels 3 to 8.

 The Faith Formation Office posts assignments on Mondays and students must answer questions in Google Classroom by Sunday night.

 Do you feel called to this ministry?
 Then, read “Are You Called to be a Volunteer Teacher-Catechist?” below.

 Finally, read the information on the Calendar and Registration tabs, so you know about our program.
 If you are not Virtus trained, you will need to be Virtus trained.
 Even if you hold a New York State License from the Office of the Professions, Virtus training is still required.
 In addition to Virtus training, you must complete an online background check.
 Likewise, even if you hold a New York State License from the Office of the Processions, an online background check is still required.
 The Diocese of Rockville Centre nor St. Elizabeth of Hungary Church do not have access to any New York State databases to obtain professional development training in Child Protection or background check verifications.

 ARE YOU CALLED TO BE A VOLUNTEER TEACHER-CATECHIST?